izumisu/blog/index.md

 After that, I had tried tons of ways just for writing my blog, including:

-    Wordpress on a server
+- Wordpress on a server
-    Baota on a server
+- Baota on a server
-    Obsidian Publish
+- Obsidian Publish
-    Nicola blog generator
+- Nicola blog generator
-    Hugo blog generator
+- Hugo blog generator
-    Notion free web blog
+- Notion free web blog
-    Siyuan community one-click publish
+- Siyuan community one-click publish

 Sadly, none of them fits my need.
 I think a blog should be like this:

-    Simple.
+1. Simple.
 No comment function, even no picture, just words.
-    Centralized.
+2. Centralized.
 The tools that I use to write blog could be used to do other jobs, such as writing code or something else.
-    Edit-friendly.
+3. Edit-friendly.
 The editor must be one of the tools I'm familiar with.
-    Easy-operate.
+4. Easy-operate.
 Could work with git, and easy to upload my cloud virtual host.

----

-It was a peaceful night, when I randomly browsed the web, I found someone using vimwiki to publish their blog.
-Then I installed vimwiki and undoubedly gave it a try.

-This way is perfect(p.s. at least at that time).

-It is really simple.
-I just need to write vimwiki on my PC, then type :VimwikiAll2HTML, and leave it to my script and cron.
-The first one is for uploading, the last one is for script automation.

-When I finish setting, the blog in vimwiki will automatically upload at a specific time.

----

 ### Scrolling addiction
 I have just formed a new habit: put my phone into a box, and start my needy finishing jobs.

 Why?
 Because I find myself distracted when my phone along my side, often I choose to work half an hour or less and scroll my phone for near one hour or more.
 These make me confuse:

-    Why I become so addicted to phone, even I'm not willing to do so?
+- Why I become so addicted to phone, even I'm not willing to do so?
-    All are the electronic devices, why I only get addicted on phone, rather than laptop or desktop?
+- All are the electronic devices, why I only get addicted on phone, rather than laptop or desktop?
-    Although I know to me, the best solution is TITB(Throw It into the Box).
+- Although I know to me, the best solution is TITB(Throw It into the Box).
 Is there any other methods?

 Keeping these questions in mind, I start to read some website, and here are some explanation.